WHEN TO GOPeak Season: July – February

 Accommodation: R$350– 800 per room

-THE LUREIt's no surprise that this once very simple village made its name when widely hailed as one of the ten most beautiful beaches in the world by the Washington Post.
-Jericoacoara is a very special fishing village on the northeast coast of Brazil in the state of Ceara, 330 kilometres west of Fortaleza and close to the equator.
-Surrounded by dunes and fresh water lagoons and set in a national park, there are no proper roads, sand everywhere and wind almost every day.
+THE LUREJericoacoara is a very special fishing village on the northeast coast of Brazil in Ceara, 330 kilometres northwest of Fortaleza.
+Close to the equator it was once hailed as having one of the ten most beautiful beaches in the world by the Washington Post.
+Surrounded by dunes, fresh water lagoons and set in a national park, there are no proper roads, sand everywhere and wind almost every day.

-At low tide the best and flattest conditions are at Guriu river, which is a thrilling downwinder over several kilometres, setting off from Jericoacoara itself.
-Take a buggy across the national park, 12 kilometres upwind to the cross-shore winds of Prea and you can also make a nice downwinder back (being careful to come in before Jeri, or taking a wide berth around the point where the windsurfers are to avoid the wind shadow).
-Due to such a variety of conditions Jeri can provide stacks of kiting for all levels and it's solid for seven months a year!
+Two high and two low tides a day, the best swell is usually April-November.
+At full and new moons the best waves are at Prea, Malhada (experienced only due to some rocks) or Por- do-so beach.
+At low tide the best and flattest conditions are at Guriu river, which is at the end of a thrilling downwinder over several kilometres from Jericoacoara itself.
+You’ll also find flat water on low tide, waves and cross-shore winds at Mangue Seco.
+Alternatively take a buggy 12 kilometres upwind across the national park to the cross / cross-onshore winds of Prea.
+You can downwinder back (being careful to come in before Jeri, or taking a wide berth around the point where the windsurfers are to avoid the wind shadow).

-WIND, WEATHER AND WATERWinds are cross or cross-onshore, predominantly from the northeast.
-Right in front of Jeri town it's cross-off, but most of the kiteboarding takes place along the enourmously long beach where it becomes more cross shore.
+WIND, WEATHER AND WATERCross-off right in front of Jeri town, but most of the kiteboarding takes place along the incredibly long beach where it becomes more cross-shore as the beach curves downwind.
 Trade winds combine with a late morning thermal directly off the northern sea and a typical day of wind begins at 7am, with mild trade winds of 15 – 22 knots from the east.
 Around noon the heat generated thermal winds from the north combine with the trades to form a strong 20 – 30 knot northeaster.
-The main wind season is known as the Temporada do Vento and begins in early July, typically blowing through until February, when the rain season usually takes over.
-The windiest months are August – November, with formidable stats of 95% and frequently getting over 30 knots in the afternoon.
-If you like strong, long downwinders it's heaven.
-Best time to visit for all levels is between the end of May and the end of February.
-Water temperatures of 20 – 25ºC, so no wetsuits needed, just some good lycra and strong sunscreen of factor 40 – 50.
+The main Temporada do Vento wind season begins in early July, typically blowing through until February, when the rain season usually takes over.
+Windiest months are August – November with formidable stats of 95%; frequently over 30 knots in the afternoon.
+Water temperatures of 20 – 25oC, so just good lycra and very strong sunscreen needed.
 Cooler in the evenings, so bring your hoody.

-ACCOMMODATIONJeri is littered with around a hundred hotels and pousadas covering a wide range of styles, from the simple to more luxurious.
-All should include breakfast (cafè da manha).
-When we visited we stayed at the very unique Villa Kalango pousada kite village, complete with a range of comfortable room styles, including palafitas built into the trees, superb food in their bar and restaurant, plus it's the closest hotel to the water by the Sunset Dune. www.vilakalango.com.br
+ACCOMMODATIONJeri is littered with around a hundred hotels and pousadas from simple to luxurious.
+We stayed at the very unique Vila Kalango, complete with a range of comfortable room styles, including high stilt houses built into the trees, superb food in their bar and restaurant, plus it’s the closest hotel to the water by the Sunset Dune.
+More at: www.vilakalango.com.br

-SCHOOLSKITESTROPHIK Kite Surf Club have been based in Jericoacoara on the main beach seafront for six years and teach all levels on the best equipment from North, Ion, Best kiteboarding, Mystic, Fanatic and F2.
+SCHOOLSKITESTROPHIK Kite Surf Club have been based in Jericoacoara on the main beach seafront at Ice Cream Surfer shop for eight years and teach all levels on North, Ion, Mystic and Fanatic equipment.
 They offer kite, surf, SUP lessons, rentals, sales, storage, snack bar as well as transfers to the main kite sites by buggy, 4x4, horse and cart or horseback.
+Languages spoken by instructors:

 Languages spoken by instructors: English, Portguese, Spanish, French and Italian